scm-manager/scm-custom-storage-plugin/README.md

   </a>
 </p>
 <h1 align="center">
-  Repository Storage Plugin
+  Custom Storage Plugin
 </h1>

-Lets you change the path where a repository is stored on the persistent storage.
+Lets you change the directory where a repository is stored.

 ## Usage